4minitz/4minitz/doc/admin/adminguide.md

-## Production Building, Installation & Running
+## Production Server by Building From Source
 If you can not (or don't want to) use the ready-to-run docker image (see above), you can instead build and run your own 4Minitz server from source.